TomSumner28/Quick-Reply/README.md

 The application runs on `http://localhost:3000`.

-Uploaded files are stored in the `uploads/` directory and are used as additional context when querying ChatGPT.
+Uploaded files are stored in the `uploads/` directory and can be viewed or removed from the Knowledge Base modal.
+They are used as additional context when querying ChatGPT.